yfzhou0904/chatgpt-handoff-mcp/README.md

 - "Research competitive analysis of AI coding assistants"
 - "Investigate the latest developments in renewable energy storage"

-Claude will automatically call the `request_chatgpt_research` tool, which simply copies your prompt to the clipboard.
+Claude will automatically call the `handoff_to_chatgpt` tool, which copies your prompt to the clipboard and may open ChatGPT in your browser for short prompts.

 ## Tool Schema